 Mediation is arranged through the school district with a Community Dispute Resolution Center (CDRC).
 To determine the closest CDRC, please see the New York State Unified Court System's list of local Community Dispute Resolution Centers.

 Helping Parents and School Districts Become More Effective Partners: Special Education Mediation is a questions and answers document that clarifies the mediation process and how parents and school districts can use this process to work together in resolving special education issues in a collaborative way.
 In addition, the New York State Education Department (NYSED) has developed a sample mediation form to assist parents in describing disagreements and accessing special education mediation to resolve disputes.
-State law requires that a request for mediation be in writing.
 Although it is not required to use this form, it will assist all parties to better understand the issues in dispute and the proposed resolution.

 Request for Special Education Mediation Form